openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when attempting to create a new application instance after the maximum number of instances has been reached.
+This error code is returned when attempting to create additional application instances after reaching the configured maximum limit.

 **Possible Causes**

-The number of application instances was not checked against the self-configured upper limit before creating a new instance.
+Failure to check whether the current instance count has reached the application's self-defined upper limit before creating new instances.

-**Handling Steps**
+**Resolution Steps**

-Adjust the configured upper limit for application instances or delete existing instances before creating new ones.
+1. Adjust the configured maximum instance limit.
+2. Delete existing instances before creating new ones.

 ## 16000078 Multi-Instance Not Supported